cssat-graveyard/portal_config/README.md

 ## Workflow

-These steps aassume that you are using GitHub for Windows.
+These steps assume that you are using GitHub for Windows.
 The same can be accomplished from the command line.

 1. Clone this repo locally